 Three independent judges, local Fleurieu artists, will assess the works according to the extent to which they embody the theme “Welcome – We Are One”, unity of humanity, cultural diversity, community safety and harmony, as well as demonstrating artistic skill and creativity.

 Winners will be announced at 4 pm Saturday, October 3rd at the Yankalilla Showgrounds by Rebekha Sharkie.
 There are two categories for entry: Age range 5 – 11 and 12 – 18 years.
 Cash prizes will be awarded in each age group as well as merit prizes and participation certificates.

-Local musicians, a band from Somalia and a local school choir will provide musical entertainment outdoors under a marquee.
+There is a special appearance from Bortier Okoe.
+As well local musicians and a local school choir will provide musical entertainment outdoors under a marquee.
 We have booked a refreshment van.

 This event has potential for tremendous reach and sustainability, as students share with families and friends their ideas about creating a welcoming community and spreading a spirit of sharing.
 Articles in local papers before and after the exhibition further promote community discussion that can dispel misinformation, prejudice or fear.
 The event may be held annually featuring different themes and involvement of refugee and community groups and fostering the engagement of youth in the arts.

 Art works from students from Victor Harbour will hang in the Victor Library Foyer from 6 – 16 October.

 ROSIE COTTAGE: SHORT TERM HOLIDAY ACCOMODATION FOR REFUGEES

 We live in one of the most beautiful parts of South Australia, with farms, national parks, beaches and small friendly townships.
 Through the generosity of volunteers, we have access to private accommodation which is available for short holidays, or for respite for refugee families, couples or individuals.
 Our goal is to make you welcome and ensure that visitors have a wonderful time.